 Judaism embraces the notion that we can all do and be better, and that it’s incumbent upon us, as Jews, to create this reality.
 Rather than relying on God to repair the world, Judaism compels us to take action and do it ourselves – which means that there can be a real sense of empowerment that comes with living a Jewish life.

-There may come days, though, when all we can do is sit in shock at what we see happening in the world around us.
-It can leave us feeling overwhelmed, anxious, and skeptical of our ability to confront the challenges of tikkun olam, repair of our broken world.
+There may come days, though, when all we can do is sit in shock at the acts of hatred and oppression that occur in the world around us.
+Each mass shooting, each act of unethical political warfare, each act of anti-Semitism, racism, and transphobia… they can leave us feeling overwhelmed, anxious, and skeptical of our ability to confront the challenges of tikkun olam, repair of our broken world.

 We may even fall into the trap of thinking, “This is the new normal, and I’m just one person.
 What’s the point of even trying?”
 In times like these, it may help to remember the teachings of our Jewish faith and tradition.